Presidential Palace (Nanjing): The East Garden

 The East Garden, also known as the Restored Garden, was the additional garden of the viceroy's office.
 During the period of Taiping Rebellion, it became the east garden of the Celestial Palace.
-After the troops of Qing dynasty captured the palace, the east garden was totally destroyed.
+After the troops of Qing dynasty recaptured the palace, the east garden was totally destroyed.
 When the Nationalist Government came to Nanjing, some minor office buildings attached to the Executive Yuan were built on the site, which were all demolished in the 2000s.
-In 2003, the garden was partly rebuilt according to the historical information.
+In 2003, the garden was partly rebuilt according to the historical information and relics.
 Some other buildings, like the warehouse, were rebuilt at the same time.

 The Executive Houses, the seat of the Executive Yuan from 1928 to 1937 were located on the north side of the garden.